-I will be running Putnam problem solving sessions for ISU undergraduate students - Thursdays at 1:00pm in Carver 400.
+I will be running Putnam problem solving sessions for ISU undergraduate students on Fridays at 1pm beginning September 6.
 Typically we will talk about problems from the previous week, discuss a new idea or problem strategy, and hand out problems for the following week.
 The hope is that students might solve a couple and be willing to present solutions a week later.

 2023 Problem Sets: